-With nearly 3.5 billion users across multiple social platforms, social media has grown by leaps and bounds over the last decade; social media marketing has exploded, too.
+With nearly 3.5 billion users across multiple social platforms and nearly 72% of all US adults having at least one account, social media has grown by leaps and bounds over the last decade; social media marketing has exploded, too.
 With the average user spending over two hours per day browsing social media platforms, advertisers can benefit tremendously from getting their products and services in front of social audiences.

 Not only can users instantly share products, ideas, and services with their social acquaintances, but influencer marketing has also proven to be very lucrative.
 Much like word-of-mouth advertising, social media marketing often works on the principle of trust.
 When an influencer has amassed a large following, he or she has earned the trust of that audience.
 When that person recommends a product on his or her page, users who follow that influencer are likely to investigate what all the hype is about.

 Pay-per-click (PPC) advertising is a paid marketing strategy that charges website owners each time a user clicks the link to their sites.
 Often referred to as paid search or search engine advertising, PPC has been around for years because it’s a highly effective advertising strategy.
 With PPC, you can leverage the tremendous search power of major search engines to drive traffic to your website.
 With paid search, users make a search query on a major search engine, and if your website offers an applicable service, it will show up among the top search results.